maxmcd/blog/content/posts/strategies-for-binary-relocation.md

 ## Summary

 I'm going to try out this path padding thing.
 Part of the reason I wrote up this post is because this feels like a ridiculous direction to go down.
 What do you think?
 Are there ways to get binary relocation that I'm missing?
 Should I spend more time on relative paths and re-patching?
+Are there pieces here I'm not thinking about?